manoa-bites/manoa-bites.github.io/index.md

 ## Team Contract
-Our team contract can be found <a href="https://docs.google.com/document/d/1nAwAa54P1vTGNB8MZJTzEddC39ePGWRlMXVhibOSc9M/edit?tab=t.0">here.<a>
+Our team contract can be found <a href="https://docs.google.com/document/d/1nAwAa54P1vTGNB8MZJTzEddC39ePGWRlMXVhibOSc9M/edit?tab=t.0">here.</a>

 ## Deployment

-Manoa Bites is deployed on <a href="https://manoa-bites.vercel.app/">https://manoa-bites.vercel.app/ <a> for easy access by the UH Manoa community.
+Manoa Bites is deployed on <a href="https://manoa-bites.vercel.app/">https://manoa-bites.vercel.app/</a> for easy access by the UH Manoa community.
 To start using the app, go to the deployment link and create an account or log in to access all features.

 ## User Guide